BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

 # dockerd-configuration-options/

 #### WARNING: These instructions are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!

-#### Need to clean this up once I get everything working for Ubuntu 14.04 and Ubuntu 16.04
+#### Need to clean this up once I get everything working for Ubuntu 16.04.
+During booting of a system, service dockerd-configuration-file.service changes service docker.service systemd 10-override.conf file.
+Need service dockerd-configuration-file.service to force service docker.service to use the systemd 10-override.conf file changes when service docker.service starts during booting of the system.
+It works for both Ubuntu 14.04 (Upstart) and Ubuntu 16.04 (systemd) when system boots but the lates chnages made during boot  by the service dockerd-configuration-file.service on Ubuntu 16.04 do not take effect until the next reboot.

-The docker daemon flags will be written to /etc/systemd/system/docker.service.d/override.conf by default for Ubuntu 16.04 (systemd) and /etc/default/docker for Ubuntu 14.04 (Upstart).

-Goal is to use one dockerd configuration file with dockerd flags for Ubuntu 16.04 (systemd) and /etc/default/docker for Ubuntu 14.04 (Upstart).
+Goal is to use one dockerd configuration file with dockerd flags for both Ubuntu 16.04 (systemd) and Ubuntu 14.04 (Upstart).

+Running setup-dockerd.sh will create or change the /etc/systemd/system/docker.service.d/override.conf file (Ubuntu 16.04, systemd) and (or, see comment below) the /etc/default/docker (Ubuntu 14.04, Upstart).
+To change the docker daemon flags, edit the /etc/docker/dockerd-configuration-file and run sudo /etc/docker/setup-dockerd.sh.
+Docker daemon flag changes can be distributed to any Ubuntu cluster by copying /etc/docker/dockerd-configuration-file to each system and running setup-dockerd.sh on each system.
+This has not been tested for other Linux OS's.

+Comment: May need to add code in setup-dockerd.sh for : if statements for checking which OS of the system is by using the follow command lsb_release -r -s Not sure this is need other than to the echo statement are missleading , also this would prevent other OS's from using these scripts, so maybe not do this ... need to think through this  ... but near the end of the setup-dockerd.sh file it calls systemctl daemon-reload and that may error on Ubuntu 14.04

 1) Download files:

-440	10-override.begin - beginning default lines for /etc/systemd/system/docker.service.d/10-override.conf file used by docker.service.
-Other lines for /etc/systemd/system/docker.service.d/10-override.conf file created by /etc/docker/start-dockerd-with-systemd.sh.
+440	10-override.begin - beginning default lines for /etc/systemd/system/docker.service.d/10-override.conf file used by systemd docker.service.
+Other lines for /etc/systemd/system/docker.service.d/10-override.conf file are created by running /etc/docker/start-dockerd-with-systemd.sh.

 640	dockerd-configuration-file - dockerd option file for setting DOCKER_OPTS= environment variable to be added to Ubuntu 14.04 (upstart) in /etc/default/docker file and Ubuntu 16.04 (systemd) in /etc/systemd/system/docker.service.d/10-override.conf